 Life flourishes here amid the verdure.
 Butterflies, bird species and rare wild orchids thrive among the 50 acres of organic farming, dotted by sheep and cows.
 Trees have seen centuries of summers.
 Settle down with a drink on the teak sofa by the outside, built in fireplace.
 Gaze over the unending valley and get the barbie going as you admire the views of the paddocks.

 Hiding behind the yew hedge is the pool.
-Heated to 28 degrees, it’s yours between May and September.
-Emerge to towel off between dips and refresh with a Pimm’s on the table and chairs or a steak and salad out on the terrace, just within sight of the kids’ trampoline.
+Beautifully warm, it’s yours between May and September.
+Emerge to towel off between dips and refresh with a Pimm’s on the table and chairs or a steak and salad out on the terrace.
 Perfect.

 This is a restful house where you can step back in time and indulge in numerous gentle pastimes – such as croquet, cards and conversation.
 Our guests say they leave South Downs Farm renewed and replenished.

 The stylish interiors are straight from an interior magazine, yet nothing here feels staged.
 Everything about the house is comfortable, calm and harmonious.
 It’s a happy home, where books abound and logburners warm the evening air.